alnmattw/YNCModsBot/READMe.md

 ### YNCModsBot

 ## About
-Telegram bot to see available list of modules at YNC or NUS.
+Telegram bot to see available list of modules at YNC.
 I created this bot to help me with my module planning.

 ## Installation